Gnangara

 Employment performance in Gnangara has been broadly consistent with national averages

 Gnangara has a skilled workforce with notable representation in the construction sector.
-Its unemployment rate was 3.5% as of September 2025, with estimated employment growth of 4.6% over the past year.
+Its unemployment rate was 3.4% as of September 2025.
+The area experienced an estimated employment growth of 4.4% over the past year, according to AreaSearch's aggregation of statistical area data.

 Frequently Asked Questions - Employment